James Pandu: Reception

 India Info wrote "In the name of comedy the two heroes indulge in so many senseless antics that it makes you sick.
 As the story is credited to R Parthipan he is solely responsible for this disaster".
 The Hindu wrote, "A film that begins on an interesting note but soon dwindles into something different".
 Malini Mannath wrote for Chennai Online, "James Pandu is Selva's ' holiday special,' where one doesn't have to tax one's intelligence at all.
 So enjoy it kids!".
 Kalki wrote that in order to make a comedy, the makers chose a plot with thriller which is quite strong, they could have made a thriller instead of comedy.
+Dinakaran wrote "As there's running and chasing of characters throughout length of the film, the story's treatment doesn't show any signs of (positive) grip!
+The way Bondu and James struggle and stumble as they carry the money bag along with them sounds nonsensical rather than comical!".